Free expat tax extension icon

 Eligibility essentials & requirements

-To use the Streamlined Foreign Offshore Procedures, you must meet both the residency test and all other conditions.
+To use the Streamlined Foreign Offshore Procedures, you must meet both the residency test and all other conditions listed below, as outlined by the IRS.

 Do you meet the residency test?

-The residency test determines whether you use Form 14653 or not.
-It is designed to show that you truly live abroad and are not maintaining a regular abode in the United States.
-If you pass, you move one step closer to full eligibility for streamlined filing.
+The residency test determines whether you use Form 14653 (foreign procedures) or Form 14654 (domestic procedures).
+It's designed to show that you truly live abroad and are not maintaining a regular abode in the United States.

 SFOP 2025 guide: avoid IRS penalties & traps.